28th Annual Benefit

 Northeast Harbor, Maine

-By participating in the Benefit Auction—by bidding on live or silent auction items at the event, sending in an absentee bid, or by simply attending the event or making a donation in support of it—you can make a real and lasting difference in the protection of Acadia.
+By participating in the Benefit Auction—whether bidding on live or silent auction items at the event, sending in an absentee bid, or by simply attending the event or making a donation—you can make a real and lasting difference in the protection of Acadia.
 Friends of Acadia uses proceeds from the Benefit Auction to support new and ongoing programs in Acadia that engage youth, protect natural and cultural resources, and contribute to a quality visitor experience in the park.